This article outlines how to implement structured data markup for your product data.

 Note that the price must be specified with a period as a decimal separator, instead of a comma.
 If you show the price in multiple currencies on the landing page, you can use multiple objects of type Offer.
 When you use multiple Offer objects, you’ll also need to use the

 priceCurrency attribute to specify currencies.

-Test your Schema.org implementation with Search Console or the Structured Data Testing Tool.
+Test your schema.org implementation with Search Console or the Rich Results Tool.
 Visit the Google Search Console Help Center to learn more about using the tool, debugging any issues, and interpreting your results in the tool.